 A woodland acts as a reserve for the whole landscape, linking a network of habitats.
 Vast amounts of Cornwall’s landscape are arable and pastoral with woodlands often isolated.
 Over time our environment has lost species with limited mobility that have been unable to recolonise.
-Therefore, management should aim to sustain all species present and enhance the ability for indigenous species to thrive and regenerate.
-The flora of ancient woodland, particularly coppices tends to be richer than more recently planted woodland.
-However, a neglected woodland can decrease diversity after becoming compact, with one or few species of tree dominating the landscape.
-The trees can be of similar age and height, with a closed canopy and can subsequently become etiolated.
+Therefore woodland management should aim to sustain all species present and enhance the ability for indigenous species to thrive and regenerate.
+The flora of ancient woodland, particularly coppices tend to be richer than more recently planted woodland.
+However, a neglected woodland can decrease diversity after the canopy closes, becomes compact or one or few species of tree takes over and dominates the landscape.
+Woodlands can often consist of too many similar age trees and height and can subsequently become etiolated.
 They can also lack an understory & shrub layer or alternatively suffer from dense stands of holly, rhododendron or laurel offering little diversity.

 The management plan for our own woodland is not to sustain a timber supply, but for the sustainability of a species rich environment. (although excess timber, post deadwood retention will be of benefit for crafts and shelter building),

 These techniques include:

 - Veteranisation techniques.

 - Planting of native tree and shrub species.

 We consider the following woodland communities within our own management plan…

 Genetically many trees within an ancient woodland will be direct descendants of those in the original forest.
 Our aim is to maintain and improve age diversity with the original community of trees by natural regeneration.
 In our biodiversity improvement plan for our ancient but neglected oak coppice, this can prove impractical, so we have planted some local provenance trees for the benefit of biodiversity.
 This includes shrubs for our borders, ensuring flowers and fruits are abundant throughout the seasons.